Skip to main content

 Fort Boise WMA’s unique location at the confluence of the Boise and Snake rivers provides ample opportunities for outdoor recreation.
 Most people visit the WMA to hunt, fish, and bird watch.

-Three main roads provide vehicle access to the WMA property, but all interior roads are designated as trails and are not open to motorized travel.
+Fort Boise is a day-use only area.
+All interior roads are designated as trails and are not open to motorized travel.
 Portions of Fort Boise WMA are closed to public entry February 1 to July 31 to protect nesting waterfowl, but other areas are open year-round.
+See the WMA map for details.

 duck_band_fort_boise2